monk-io/docs/docs/publishing.md

         admin-password: super secret password 123
 ```

-### Template Metadata
+### Kit Metadata

-When making a template for internal use there's usually no need for adding metadata.
-When publishing your templates to MonkHub it's good practice to add and keep metadata on all your runnables and groups.
+When making a Kit for internal use there's usually no need for adding metadata.
+When publishing your Kits to MonkHub it's good practice to add and keep metadata on all your runnables and groups.
 This can be easily achieved by just putting a single metadata definition in a `common` section described above.

 Consider the following example: